Teranesia: Plot

-When they return to the island where Madhusree'a expedition is camping, Grant and Prabir encounter Christian militia, who end up testing him for the mutant gene, only to find that he carries the São Paulo protein in his bloodstream.
+When they return to the island where Madhusree's expedition is camping, Grant and Prabir encounter Christian militia, who end up testing him for the mutant gene, only to find that he carries the São Paulo protein in his bloodstream.
 The militia commander starts interrogating Prabir, asking if he had raped Grant.
 Prabir, being gay, realises his uncharacteristic sexual urges towards Grant were probably due to the high libido associated with the protein.
 Upon reflection of his behaviour and the speed of propagation of the protein, he discerns the protein must have some consciousness in how to breed most successfully.

 The militia group immediately quarantines Prabir on an offshore boat, only for him to be rescued by Madhusree, who keeps him in an isolation raft.
 She continuously monitors his condition as they hurry to the nearest hospital, while Prabir's physicality changes in extreme ways.
 He starts to grow a rigid carapace rendering him immobile.
 Prabir senses the gene has enabled him to undergo an intense metamorphosis.
-In the havoc of this change, he realises the gene is going seize all elements of human consciousness - love, intelligence, honesty and reflection.
+In the havoc of this change, he realises the gene is going to seize all elements of human consciousness - love, intelligence, honesty and reflection.
 The gene's sole aim is to procreate above everything else, stripping him of his sentience and agency.

 He tells Madhusree to tranquilize and burn him, in an attempt to end his life before he is taken over and stop the spread of the São Paulo protein.
 She is unable to knock him out due to the protein adapting to the tranquilizing agent.
 Madhusree has an epiphany and realizes the protein is somehow sentient and is reacting to their attempts to destroy or stop it.
 She extracts a sample from Prabir's last remaining spot of human flesh, and makes a promise to give it a new host to propagate in.
 Prabir rapidly returns to normal, and promises to take Madhusree to a festival in Calcutta, where their parents tested the limits of the human body before they were born.